 Not surprisingly, the Marlin was a dead fish from day one.
 First year sales barely cracked 10k.
 Meanwhile, some half-million Mustangs were sold to screaming and fainting Americans in its first year.

-The first year was the Marlin’s high water mark; 1966 sales shriveled to a bit over 4k.
-Oh well; it seemed like a good idea, a mid sized six-seater fastback.
+And the first year was the Marlin’s high water mark; 1966 sales shriveled to a bit over 4k.
+Oh well; it seemed like a good idea, a mid-sized six-seater fastback.
 But Abernathy wasn’t done yet: let’s make the Marlin even bigger!
 Brilliant.

 For 1967, the Marlin’s “wig” got to sit on the Ambassador’s new longer head and body.
 Actually, for what it’s worth, it looked slightly better than the ’65-’66, especially in profile.
 But nobody cared: only 2,545 Marlins were sold in 1967 before the big dead fish was tossed overboard (1967 Marlin CC here; it overlaps this one partially).